akashmathur-2212/akashmathur-2212.github.io/README.md

 - Engineered a `CI/CD` integrated `serverless` workflow leveraging `AWS` and `Docker` to streamline model deployment and serve with `FastAPI`.
 Setup `monitoring` and `logging` for the deployed model to track its performance and identify any issues.
 - Reduced daily news processing time by `80%` by deploying an application using `Batch` Inference on `AWS`.
 It recommends top-5 news articles through similarity search using `Faiss` and summaries generated using a fine-tuned `FLAN-T5` model with `LoRA`.
 - Improved customer satisfaction and product quality by employing `sentiment analysis` on customer reviews using a fine-tuned `RoBERTa` model and identifying prevalent issues using `topic modelling` via `BERTopic` on `AWS`.
-- Accelerated performance by `10X` through optimization of a long-running query using Spark, processing gigabytes of data on Azure Databricks, and deriving actionable insights for internal stakeholders using `Power BI`.
+- Building a `RAG` system utilizing `Hybrid Search` and `Reranking` to improve the retrieval accuracy using open source LLMs with LlamaIndex, while implementing fine-tuning strategies to optimize both `ingestion` and `inferencing` for enhanced performance.

 ## Bank of America – Gurugram, India
 *Assistant Manager - Quantitative Modelling (Nov 2018 – Jun 2021)*